Abibubble/ms3-the-bar-blade/TESTING.md

 * Only accessible for admin users.
 * Provides a form for admins to fill in, with placeholder text.
 * The form is pre-filled in with the current category details, for easy editing.
-* Once submitted, it editss the category in the database, which then can be used when creating cocktails for all users.
+* Once submitted, it edits the category in the database, which then can be used when creating cocktails for all users.

 ### Delete Category
 * &#128272;